Probate Q&A Series

 2. Key Takeaways: Steps to Disclaim or Clear Bond Liens

-• Act quickly: File disclaimers within nine months to comply with federal rules.
+• Act quickly: File disclaimers within nine months to comply with federal qualified disclaimer rules, if applicable.

 • Use a written instrument: Clearly identify the property, your relationship to the decedent, and your intent.

-• File and serve: Record disclaimers in the probate file and notify the personal representative.
+• File and serve: File disclaimers in the probate file and provide notice as required.

-• Complete administration: Pay debts, file final account, and secure court approval before seeking lien discharge.
+• Complete administration: Pay debts, file final account, and secure court approval before closing the estate.

 Contact Pierce Law Group for Help Clearing Title